Installation

 Installing lnd

-With the preliminary steps completed, to install lnd
+With the preliminary steps completed, to install lnd, lncli, and all

 related dependencies run the following commands: